strongbox/strongbox-docs/Writing-Tests.md

 Please review this excellent article.
 It contains a lot of cool examples: [unit-testing-spring-mvc-controllers-with-rest-assured](https://blog.jayway.com/2014/01/14/unit-testing-spring-mvc-controllers-with-rest-assured/)

 If you still have any questions please review original [usage wiki page by rest-assured](https://github.com/rest-assured/rest-assured/wiki/usage).

+# Spring Test tips

+## Spring Test Context caching

+Spring provides a support for Test Context caching (see https://docs.spring.io/spring/docs/current/spring-framework-reference/html/integration-testing.html#testcontext-ctx-management-caching).
+Using single Test Context per maven module is preferable.
+Expand, adjust existing test context rather than create new one.

+## `@PostConstruct` and `@PreDestroy` pitfalls

+* `@PostConstruct` method on any application component configured in the `ApplicationContext` is getting called while Spring actually creates new Test Context
+* `@PostConstruct` within an actual test class will be executed before any `@Before` method of the underlying test
+* `@PreDestroy` method on any application component configured in the `ApplicationContext` is getting called when _all _tests are finished (because of the Spring Test Context caching feature), when JVM exits
+* `@PreDestroy` within an actual test class will _never_ be executed

+see more https://docs.spring.io/spring/docs/current/spring-framework-reference/html/integration-testing.html#integration-testing-annotations-standard for reference